 The females do almost all of the nest construction, gathering grasses, straw, pine needles, moss, other plant fibers, and fur from the ground and carrying it to the nest.
 She lines the nest cup with grasses, rootlets, feathers, horsehair, and sometimes bits of plastic.
 The nests are inside a cavity so they’re not as regularly shaped or tightly woven as typical cup nests.
 She may take 2 weeks to build her first nest of the season, but is much quicker when building a second nest of the year, completing it in under a week.

 Western Bluebirds tend to perch fairly low to the ground on prominent limbs, fence posts, and signs.
 They also tend to stay low to the ground when flying.
 They forage for insects by scanning the ground from a perch, then abruptly dropping to seize something they’ve spied.
 Outside the breeding season, Western Bluebirds are quite social, forming flocks up to about 100, sometimes with Mountain Bluebirds, American Robins, and Yellow-rumped Warblers.
 Their tree-cavity nest sites are a limited and valuable resource, and Western Bluebirds have to contend with competition from other bluebirds, swallows, nuthatches, some woodpeckers, House Wrens, and European Starlings.
 Western Bluebirds appear to be monogamous—one male pairs with one female to raise young each year.
 But experiments reveal that up to 45 percent of nests contain one or more young that are not the resident male’s offspring.
 Sometimes at nests, Western Bluebird pairs are joined by helpers who assist in raising the young.
 These are often adult males, but also include adult pairs and young birds.Back to top

-Western Bluebirds are numerous and populations have been increasing since 1966, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 6.7 million with 67 percent spending some part of the year in the U.S., 52 percent in Mexico, and 1 percent breeding in Canada.
-They rate a 9 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Western Bluebirds are numerous, and populations held steady from 1966 to 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 7.1 million and rates them 9 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 Threats to this species primarily stem from the loss of habitat both from extensive logging and from growth of forests as a result of the suppression of natural fires; also development and grazing have reduced habitat availability.
-Even in appropriately wooded habitat, people may remove dead trees in an effort to clean up; this limits the places where bluebirds and other cavity nesters can find nest sites.
+Even in appropriately wooded habitat, people may remove dead trees in an effort to clean up, limiting the places where bluebirds and other cavity nesters can find nest sites.
 Aggressive, non-native cavity nesters such as House Sparrows and European Starlings may take over many of the nest sites that Western Bluebirds might otherwise use.Back to top